Operation London Bridge: Supporting operations

 Operation London Bridge included several ancillary and supporting plans, such as the plans for the arrangements at Westminster Hall.
-This includes Operation Marquee, a plan that covers the ceremonial, service and vigil aspects of the Queen's lying-in-state inside Westminster Hall; and Operation Feather, which concerns the logistical details with the public outside building.
+This includes Operation Marquee, a plan that covers the ceremonial, service and vigil aspects of the Queen's lying-in-state inside Westminster Hall; and Operation Feather, which concerns the logistical details with the public outside of the building.

 Several plans were also created that outlined the arrangements for moving the Queen's coffin, depending on where she died.
 In the event she had died at Windsor Castle or Sandringham House, the coffin would have been taken by Royal Train to St Pancras railway station in London, where the prime minister and cabinet ministers would be waiting.
-Had the Queen died outside the UK, "Operation Overstudy" provided that her coffin would have been flown to RAF Northolt by No. 32 (The Royal) Squadron.
+Had the Queen died outside the UK, "Operation Overstudy" provided that her coffin would have been flown to RAF Northolt by the RAF's Air Mobility Force.

 In every scenario, the coffin, upon its arrival in London, would be transported by hearse to Buckingham Palace where it would rest in the Throne Room.
 Five days after the Queen's death, the coffin would have been moved to Westminster Hall and, after a service, the Queen would lie in state for three days.

 Operation Unicorn

-Since the Queen died in Scotland, "Operation Unicorn" called for Holyrood Palace, St Giles' Cathedral, and the Scottish Parliament to serve as the focal point of gatherings, with a condolence book open to the public at the latter location.
-Parliamentary business was suspended immediately for least six parliamentary days, to allow authorities to prepare for the funeral.
-The parliament prepared a motion of condolence within 72 hours of reconvening.
-The Queen's coffin layed in repose at Holyrood Palace, followed by a service of reception at St Giles' Cathedral in Edinburgh.
-Following this the coffin was transported by plane to London.
+Were the death of the Queen to occur in Scotland, "Operation Unicorn" called for The Palace of Holyroodhouse, St Giles' Cathedral, and the Scottish Parliament to serve as the focal point of gatherings, with a condolence book open to the public at the latter location.
+Parliamentary business would be suspended immediately for at least six parliamentary days, to allow authorities to prepare for the funeral.
+The parliament would then prepare a motion of condolence within 72 hours of reconvening.
+The Queen's coffin would first lie in repose at the Palace of Holyroodhouse, followed by a service of reception at St Giles' Cathedral in Edinburgh.
+Following this the coffin would be transported to Waverley station and taken by the Royal Train to London, if possible.
 Otherwise, the coffin would be taken by aeroplane to London, and received by the prime minister and cabinet ministers; this was part of Operation Overstudy.

 Related operations

-The plans for the event of the Queen's death and funeral would occur concurrently with other related plans, including the plans for the accession of King Charles III to the throne, Operation Spring Tide, and his coronation plans, Operation Golden Orb.
+The plans for the event of the Queen's death and funeral would occur concurrently with other related plans, including the plans for the ceremonial accession of King Charles III to the throne, Operation Spring Tide, and his coronation plans, Operation Golden Orb.